-By the end of the 15th century, the Middle Ages came to a close as the modern world emerged.
-The legacy of the Middle Ages — the “Age of Faith,” during which Rome fell and the church gained power, left its mark on the future of religion in Europe.
+By the end of the 15th century, the Middle Ages came close as the modern world emerged.
+The legacy of the Middle Ages — the “Age of Faith,” during which Rome fell, and the church gained power, left its mark on the future of religion in Europe.
 In 1492, Spain militarily defeated the Moors (Muslim inhabitants) and initiated a period of expulsion for those who would not convert to Christianity.

 In most cases, Spanish arms were necessary for the mission program to succeed, especially in northern New Spain, today’s Greater Southwest, and northern Mexico.
 Where possible, presidios were constructed near settlements and missions.
 In 1772, Friar Romualdo Cartagena, guardian of the College of Santa Cruz de Querétaro, one of the training centers for missionaries, wrote:

 “What gives the missions their permanency is the aid which they receive from the Catholic arms.
 Without them, pueblos are frequently abandoned, and ministers are murdered… It is seen every day that in missions where there are no soldiers, there is no success… Soldiers are necessary to defend the Indian from the enemy, and to keep an eye on the mission Indians, now to encourage them, now to carry the news to the nearest presidio in case of trouble.
 For the spiritual and temporal progress of the missions, two soldiers are needed…especially in new conversions.”

 Theoretically, the missions were designed for ten years, after which the missionaries were expected to move on to newly established areas.
 However, the scheduled plan of conversion did not work well due to Indian resistance to the rigors of the missions.
 In the long run, arguing that the natives were imperfectly converted because they reverted to their spiritual ways in secret, friars proposed extending missions another decade.
 Often such extensions lasted for several decades, if not a century, longer than intended.